nestorcamacho/trello-card-numbers/README.md

 - Adds a card number head in the detail view
 - Allows you to make card numbers bold
 - Allows you to change the color of the card numbers
+- Allows you to customize the format of the card numbers

 ## Credit
 This project was based off the widely available bookmarklet for trello numbers found [here](http://goo.gl/yKfjV).